-- An unexpired, valid driver's license or government issued picture identification card for verification of legal identity of each adult (18 years of age or older) in the household - A certified birth certificate for verification of legal identity of each minor (under the age of 18) in the household
+- A current, valid driver's license or government issued picture identification card for verification of legal identity of each adult in the household - A certified birth certificate for verification of legal identity of each minor in the household

-If the family is unable to provide the required verification of legal identity because of circumstances beyond their control, the CDA may accept one of the following alternate verification of legal identity:
+If the family is unable to provide the required verification of legal identity because of circumstances beyond their control, the CDA may accept one of the following verification of legal identity:

-Verification of Legal Identity Verification of Legal Identity for Adults for Children Certificate of birth, naturalization papers Naturalization papers U.S. military discharge (DD 214) Adoption papers Current U.S. passport Custody agreement Health and Human Services ID
+Verification of Legal Identity for Adults Verification of Legal Identity for Children Certificate of birth, naturalization papers Naturalization papers U.S. military discharge (DD 214) Adoption papers Current U.S. passport Custody agreement Health and Human Services ID